sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 Data Obfuscation Methods
 **************************

-To obfuscate PII and other sensitive informaiton in RDX data packages, edX uses these methods to modify data.
+To obfuscate PII and other sensitive information in RDX data packages, edX uses these methods to modify data.

 .. contents::